How a Business is Divided in a Divorce in Arizona

 Common Discounts in Business Appraisals in a Divorce

-Your attorney must have a good understanding of these methodologies to ensure the business appraisal is not unfair to his or her client.
+Your attorney must have a good understanding of these methodologies to ensure the business appraisal is not unfair.

 You should read the Arizona Court of Appeals’ decision in the Schickner v.
 Schickner case for a more in-depth analysis of discounts in a business appraisal.
-Both cuts can substantially decrease the final appraised value of the business.
+Both discounts can substantially decrease the final appraised value of the business, so it is important to know which discounts apply to the appraisal and which ones do not apply.

 Many divorce attorneys leave it up to the business appraiser to make an income determination related to a business on their own and to make the valuation decisions on their own.

-You may need to obtain an appraisal to determine how much that building is worth, as well as the other physical and intellectual property assets of the business.
+You may need to obtain an appraisal to determine how much the business assets are worth, as well as the other physical and intellectual property assets of the business.

 A business appraiser may adopt many different valuation methodologies; depending upon the purpose of the business appraisal.